john-cd/rust_howto/bk/drafts/categories/no-std_no-alloc/index.md

 - Avoiding Dynamic Data Structures: In `no_alloc`, you'll typically avoid dynamic data structures like `Vec`, `String`, `Box`, `Rc`, `Arc`, etc., as these rely on heap allocation.
 Instead, you'll use fixed-size arrays, structs, and other data structures that can be allocated on the stack or statically.

-- Const Generics: These are very useful for working with fixed-size data structures in `no_alloc` contexts.
+- [[Const Generics]] are very useful for working with fixed-size data structures in `no_alloc` contexts.

-- Static Allocation: You can also use static allocation for data that is known at compile time.
+- Static Allocation: You can also use [[static allocation]] for data that is known at compile time.
 This is done using the `static` keyword.
 Static variables have a fixed memory location and a lifetime that lasts for the entire duration of the program.
 See [[global_static | Global Static]].

 - Bump Allocators: A simple and fast allocation strategy often used in `no_alloc` environments.
 A bump allocator simply increments a pointer to allocate memory.
 It's very efficient but doesn't support deallocation.
 See [[memory-management | Memory Management]].